 Before we dig into the backstories of the most famous pirates of the Caribbean, it will help to know about the King’s Pardon, which largely marked the end of piracy’s 80-year era.
 The King’s Pardon was introduced in 1718 when Woodes Rogers was appointed the first Royal Governor of The Bahamas.
 On January 5, 1718, Woodes issued a proclamation offering clemency for all piratical offenses.
 This became known as the King’s Pardon and required pirates to surrender by September 5th of 1718.
 Anyone who did not surrender before that time would be hunted down and hanged.

-There were many famous Caribbean pirates, but a few of the more recognizable ones include the notorious Blackbeard, Calico Jack, Red Legs, and more.
+There were many famous Caribbean pirates.
+A few of the more recognizable include the notorious Blackbeard, Calico Jack, Red Legs, and more.
 Read on for some fascinating facts about ten pirates of the Caribbean that live on in infamy:

 Fearsome, bold, and ruthless, Blackbeard is about as famous as pirates come.
 He was born in Bristol, England in 1680, and was given the name Edward Teach.
 Although he had inherited his late father’s estate, he gave it up to his mother and siblings.
 He had set his sights on something else entirely — joining the navy.
 He wanted to sail and might have also had a particular interest in the wealth of Jamaica.